ni/install-systemlink-enterprise/guide/installation-guide.md

 Prerequisites are installed using the systemlink-admin Helm chart.

-You should download [admin-values.yaml](templates/admin-values.yaml) to customize the configuration of these components.
+You will need download a copy of [admin-values.yaml](templates/admin-values.yaml) to deploy the configuration for these prerequisites.
 It should not be necessary to modify any of the defaults in this file.

 Install prerequisites using the following commands: